IRNAS/PitStop1/testing/sealing/README.md

 * Polyamide  - polyurethan sealing sheet

-There was a very small wet spot at one of the top screws but it has already 	disappeared at the time of the taking of the picture so it's not visible.
+There was a very small wet spot at one of the top screws but it has already disappeared at the time of taking the picture so it's not visible.

 <span><img src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_polyurethan_sheet_1.JPG"  width="250px" height="187px">
 <img src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_polyurethan_sheet_2.JPG"  width="250px" height="187px">